 The 45m-high tower of this cathedral was only completed in 2005 and is a vision in Lincolnshire limestone – its traditional Gothic-style...

 They’ve been crafting some of England's favourite booze in this working brewery since 1799.
 Explore the town’s 900-year-old brewing...

 A real treat, Britain's only working Regency playhouse features ornate gilding, sweeps of boxes and a trompe l'oeil ceiling, all...

 Tiny benches, tiny tables, a ceiling smothered in international banknotes and a suspended pufferfish: it's amazing what they've squeezed...

 Settle into this elegant eatery for modern French cuisine that's supremely stylish and bursting with flavour.
 Creations might include...

 St Mary's Church information

-With the longest nave of any parish church in England, St Mary's contains the tomb of Mary Tudor (Henry VIII's sister and a one-time queen of France).
-Built around 1430, it also has a host of vampire-like angels swooping from its roof, and a bell is still rung to mark curfew, as it was in the Middle Ages.
+St Mary's is one of the largest parish churches in England, and it contains the tomb of Mary Tudor – Henry VIII's sister and a one-time queen of France.
+Built around 1430, it's famous for its hammerbeam roof, which features a host of vampirelike angels swooping from the ceiling.
+A bell is still rung to mark curfew, as it was in the Middle Ages.